jason-white/personal-site/content/journal/2024/2024_03_10-stay-in-lane.md

 As I was digging in, though, I started to notice that I was doing some things "wrong" in Hugo (the static site generator that builds this page.)
 I also started to notice a lot of accessibility issues.
 Nothing major, but there were a couple of things I was not doing and a couple of things I was doing that wasn't necessary.

-So the other day I decided to (once again) scrap all of the styles, but this time purposely implement a very simple layout to get started on fixing things from the inside out.
+So the other day I decided to (once again) scrap all of the styles, but this time purposefully set up a very simple layout to get started on fixing things from the inside out.
 This worked well, and now the site is in a usable state.
 I can start making posts again and stop worrying about how it looks.

 ## Some things so far